dashpresshq/dashpress/README.md

 ## About

-Adminator is a admin dashboard framework that reflects your database models.
+Adminator is a admin dashboard framework that build itself based on your database schema and your configurations.
 It is all batteries included and extremely customizable

 ### How it looks
 <img src="./docs/demo.gif" title="Adminator Demo" width="100%">